propeldata/terraform-provider-propel/docs/resources/data_source.md

 ---

 # Resource `propel_data_source`
 Provides a Propel Data Source resource.
-This can be used to create and manage Propel DataSources.
+This can be used to create and manage Propel Data Sources.

 ## Example Usage